Do engineers use Excel? Yes! Engineers process a lot of data and use many equations. And Excel is the best tool to manage and crunch numbers.

 “Do Engineers Use Excel?” wrap up

-And yes, I know Excel has limitations.
+Most engineers love Excel, and more so, if they know how to manipulate it.
+And yes, Excel has limitations.
 It’s not the end all be all tool.

-But, Excel was never meant to be able to do everything at a high level.
+But, Excel was never meant to be able to do everything at a high level, despite doing so much already.
 Frankly, what program can?

-If things become too complex, there are many other custom options.
-Like Python or MATLAB.
-So far though, I’ve been able to squeeze every last bit of juice out of Excel.
+So far though, I’ve been able to squeeze every last bit of juice from Excel.
+It’s a downright awesome tool!

 What’s your experience with Excel?
 How often do you use Excel?